Skip to content

 • Kids

-According to PA gaming regulators, up to 15% of US/Canadian youth have demonstrated symptoms of problem gambling.
-Also, children of problem gamblers have shown an increased risk of mental health issues, including depression and suicide.
+According to PA gaming regulators, up to 15% of US/Canadian youth have demonstrated symptoms of problem gambling

 We show sections highlighting these risks on many of our pages.
 Why?
 We’ve got a few reasons: